lluppesms/chatgpt.blazor.demo/.azdo/pipelines/readme.md

 - **infra-and-website-pipeline.yml:** Deploys the main.bicep template, builds the website code, then deploys the website to the Azure App Service
 - **infra-only-pipeline.yml:** Deploys the main.bicep template and does nothing else
-- **app-only-pipeline.yml:** Builds the function app and then deploys the website to the Azure App Service
+- **app-only-pipeline.yml:** Builds the website and then deploys the website to the Azure App Service

 ---